 If you are a first-timer in Kyoto, you should visit Kinkaku-ji Temple (Golden Pavilion).
 And then, we recommend heading north.
 After about a 30-minute walk, you will arrive at Genko-an Temple.
 It’s a tiny Zen temple with a round and square window called The Window of Enlightenment and The Window of Confusion.
 Through these windows, you can enjoy the view of the small garden with autumn foliage.
 This is the place where you can forget about the big crowds of tourists.

 Eikando is famous for having the best of the best foliage views in Kyoto.
 That’s why in November, many people from all over Japan come to enjoy the view of Eikando Temple.
 In the evening, their 3,000 maple trees are lit up.
 It might be crowded, but it is worth a visit.
 Since Eikando is located beside the end of Philosopher’s Path (another scenic place in Autumn), it’s nice to enjoy Eikando and Nanzen-ji after strolling Philosopher’s Path.

-Nanzen-ji is the most important Zen temple in Japan, constructed in the 13th century.
+Nanzen-ji is one of the most important Zen temples in Japan, constructed in the 13th century.
 This huge temple has many attractions.
 The first one is Sanmon Gate.
 You can go up to the deck and overlook the surrounding forests and mountains.
 The second feature is the ruin of the aqueduct from the 19th century.
 It was built when Kyoto city started the Industrial Revolution.
 The third and last one is their diverse Zen Garden.
-In Nanzen-ji, you can enjoy various style of gardens (and if you like, have a matcha tea here).
+In Nanzen-ji, you can enjoy various styles of gardens (and if you like, have matcha tea here).